takudzwa1998/audit_log_service/README.md

 Alternative – an iterative solution can be employed to append field to the tables and have each field have its own column.

+**Deployment Solution on Ubuntu**

+The solution can only be deployed locally.
+To deploy the solution, please run start.sh i.e

+./start.sh

+There might be permission problems depending on the system securities, but the shell script is executable.
+If the script does not execute, please run,

+chmod +x start.sh ,

+to give the file executable status.

+**Testiing the solution using CURL**

 **References**